isomerpages/nlb-biblioasia/_holding-area/Remembering The Hawkins Road Refugee Camp.md

 While the first issue focused on the refugees’ tales of escape from Vietnam, Ha Van Ky, a former high school teacher who served as the magazine’s editor, planned for the second issue to contain 21 articles about the refugees’ search for new homes, life in Vietnam as well as the Christmas celebration held at the camp.
 “How we fled from Vietnam, our encounters with sea pirates, and the experiences of Vietnamese women sold to slavery will be some of the stories told in the magazine,” said Ha.[^18]

 The second issue was never published though.
-“After discussions with the Culture Ministry, it was decided that the magazine should be discontinued because the refugees were too enthusiastic about it,” said UNHCR official Luise DrÜke.
+“After discussions with the Culture Ministry, it was decided that the magazine should be discontinued because the refugees were too enthusiastic about it,” said UNHCR official Luise Drüke.
 “There were too many contributions and the volume got too big to handle.”[^19]

 #### **Unfulfilled Promises**